Last Updated: March 22, 2023

 - Where you register with a Concentric Party and/or request services

-- Information you provide on applications or other forms, which may include your name, address, email address, and credit card numbers;
+- Information you provide on applications or other forms, which may include your name, address, and email address;

 - Information we acquire from and/or transfer to other persons (such as government agencies, background screening companies, your insurer, your bank, or your employer) to verify your identity and the accuracy of the information you have provided and for other related purposes;